Full dress uniform: U.S. Coast Guard

 Before 1972, U.S. Coast Guard personnel generally wore the same uniforms as the U.S. Navy but with distinctive Coast Guard insignia, primarily distinctive cap devices for officers and chief petty officers, incorporation of the Coast Guard shield in lieu of line or staff corps insignia for officers, and differentiated uniform buttons on dress uniforms.

 Members of the United States Coast Guard in Full Dress Blue during a change of command ceremony at Coast Guard Base Kodiak.

 Presently, the U.S. Coast Guard maintains two full dress uniforms, full dress blue, and full dress white.
 Full dress blue is worn during change of command ceremonies, parades, and reviews when special honours are being paid, including state visits.
-The full dress blue uniforms are similar to the U.S. Coast Guard's service dress blue "Alpha," except that it is worn with a full-size medals instead of ribbons.
-Additionally, a sword may be prescribed for officers, and a white belt and glove may be required.
+The full dress blue uniforms are similar to the U.S. Coast Guard's service dress blue "A", except that it is worn with a full-size medals instead of ribbons.
+A sword may be prescribed for officers, and a white belt and glove may be required.

 Full Dress White is worn for similar occasions by officers of the U.S. Coast Guard during the summer, or when in tropical environments.
-The Dress White uniform is slightly different depending on the gender; with men wearing a high stand-collared white tunic, white trousers, and white shoes, while women wear a uniform similar to the dress blue uniform but with a white coat and skirt or trousers.
-Both genders wear shoulder boards rather than sleeve stripes, as well as medals, combination cover, and sword.
+Men wear a high stand-collared white tunic, white trousers, and white shoes.
+Women wear a uniform similar to the dress blue uniform but with a white coat and skirt or trousers.
+Both genders wear shoulder boards rather than sleeve stripes, and medals, combination cover, and sword.
 The uniform is nearly identical to the U.S. Navy's Full Dress Whites, but the buttons and combination cover device are Coast Guard specific.

 The United States Coast Guard Academy maintains two different styles of parade dress uniforms.
 Both variants include a black blouse, with banded collars and double row of buttons, and a white peaked hat.
-However, Full Dress Blue A, uses white trousers, whereas Full Dress Blue B uses black trousers.
+Full Dress Blue A, uses white trousers.
+Full Dress Blue B uses black trousers.